frizzleqq/f1-dbt-duckdb/README.md

 Staging is done by a Dagster Multi-Asset ([./foneplatform/assets/ergast.py](./foneplatform/assets/ergast.py)):
 1. Downloading ZIP of CSV files (http://ergast.com/downloads/f1db_csv.zip)
 1. Read CSV using DuckDB and store the asset-result as Parquet using the `LocalParquetIOManager`
-1. (dbt will create in-memory external tables using the Parquet files)
+1. (dbt will create views on top of external Parquet files)

 ## dbt